innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 We are seeking to create an ISC Working Group to promote using R to analyze US Census Data.
 The individual who will be committed to leading and managing the group's activities is Ari Lamstein.

-We are requesting a $2,000 grant to fund completion of the Guide.
-We believe it is likely that after the Guide is created, the group will wish to apply for other grants.
-For example, Census is interested in getting feedback from the R community on its API.
-We plan to apply for a separate grant to coordinate those activities.
+We are requesting a $4,000 grant to fund completion of the Working Group's first project: a Guide to getting started with Census Data in R ("The Guide").
+The _Project Milestones_ sections contains a breakdown of funding by milestone.

+The Census Bureau is currently planning changes to its API.
+We hope that a future project for the Working Group will be to get feedback on the API from the R Community.

 In addition to creating a Working Group and financially supporting the creaiton of the Guide, we believe that the R Consortium can help this project to succeed by facilitating cooperation among stakeholders and disseminating and promoting the Guide on the R Consortium website.